KevalB/Timer-and-CountDown-App/README.md

 # Timer and CountDown App

-A new and basic Flutter app to implement designing, routing and calculating.
+A new and basic Flutter app to implement designing, routing and time.

 ## Screenshots